 “Even babies will be entertained by the monsters' hairy eyebrows, fuzzy spikes or fluffy ears.”

-Fiona Watt started working at Usborne in 1989 and has written and edited hundreds of books including baby and novelty, sticker, art and craft, cookery, science and activity books.
+Fiona Watt is an Editorial Director and writer at Usborne Publishing.
+She graduated from Exeter University with a Bachelor of Education in Art and Design.
+She taught for three years at a primary school in Kent, before spending two years at a British school in The Netherlands.
+She started working at Usborne in 1989 and has written and edited hundreds of books including baby and novelty, sticker, art and craft, cookery, science and activity books.
 She has written all the titles in the award-winning 'That's not my….' series and many in the highly successful Sticker Dolly Dressing series.
-She is the fourth biggest-selling UK children's author, with over 10 million of her books sold in the UK since records began.
+She is the sixth biggest-selling UK children's author, with over 10 million of her books sold in the UK since records began.

 The award is decided by Practical Pre-School product testers, who said of "That's not my puppy": "This book had immediate appeal for all the children.
 It is great for a wide age range as the babies enjoy the pictures and textures and the older children enjoy reading the words themselves and developing their vocabulary.
 It was also good for raising awareness of differences and similarities.
 It retained appeal for the children throughout the testing period."